Homepage

 Best for calmer crowds and five-star food

-With Valletta hogging the spotlight, Mdina often gets overlooked in the ‘pretty, walled city’ stakes, which is a shame, because it’s a supremely beautiful place.
+With Valletta hogging the spotlight, Mdina often gets overlooked in the ‘pretty, walled city’ stakes.
+It's a shame, because it’s a supremely beautiful place.

 Just west of Malta’s centre, Mdina is the ‘Silent City’, a narrow-street-clad, (mostly) pedestrian town that’s less about museums and galleries and more about stepping back in time.
 It’s got an entirely different feel to Valletta’s vibe, but still has its fair share of attractions.